Breda Four: Joseph Kotalla

 Joseph Kotalla (born 1908) was appointed as a guard in the Police Prison in Scheveningen in February 1941, where he was considered to be one of the worst.
 In September 1941, he was moved to Kamp Amersfoort as punishment for mishandling a prisoner in a cell.
-Nevertheless, Kotalla made a career in the camp and in early 1943 he became head of administration and de facto deputy commander.
-His harsh and violent treatment of prisoners earned him the nickname "Executioner of Amersfoort."
+Nevertheless, Kotalla became head of administration and de facto deputy commander in early 1943.
+His harsh and violent treatment of prisoners earned him the nickname "Executioner of Amersfoort".
 He was also involved in 78 executions.
 (Note: Because they overlooked a victim, he was only charged and convicted for 77.)

-He was sentenced to death both at the initial trial and on appeal.
-During the trial, the question of whether he had diminished responsibility was at issue.
-He would later be diagnosed with obsessive-compulsive disorder as a result of brain damage suffered at the age of nine.
+He was sentenced to death both at the initial trial and in cassation.

 Commutation to life imprisonment (1951–1952)

 Despite public support for the death penalty, the Schermerhorn–Drees cabinet feared that too many executions would negatively impact society.
 In February 1946, the cabinet adopted secret guidelines for clemency.
 In January 1947, Minister of Justice Johannes Henricus van Maarseveen (KVP) included the most serious German war criminals as a category eligible for execution.
 The clemency policy faced criticism from the judicial branch, Queen Wilhelmina – who temporarily refused to approve clemencies in 1947 – and various parties in parliament.